yracine/device-type.myecobee/README.md

 c) Hit the "From Code" tab on the left corner

-d) <b>The code will send to you via a google drive temporary link (please send your donation to get the code).</b>
+d) <b>The code will be sent to you via a google drive temporary link (please send your donation to get the code).</b>

 e) Hit the create button at the bottom